 Table of Contents

 Trochanteric bursitis is relatively common among both physically active and sedentary patients.
 It can also occur as a complication of arthroscopic surgery of the hip.
-The overall complication rate is estimated at 1.4%.
-The fact is that neither racial, sex nor age predilection has been reported.
+The overall complication rate estimated is at 1.4% and is neither racial, sexual, or age related.

 Normal Anatomy Of The Hip Joint